 Another instance clearly not referring to the Ten Commandments is found in the account of the character of Zekaryahu and Elisheva9 at the beginning of Luke's Gospel.
-Here, it is emphasised that both husband and wife were righteous, and crucially it is then explained to us what righteousness is: that is, walking in the commandments and ordinances of Yahweh.
+Here, it is emphasised that both husband and wife were righteous, and crucially it is then explained to us what righteousness is: that is, walking in the command- There was in the days of Herod, king of Yehudah, ments and ordinances of Yahweh.